 Libro Credit Union Limited ("Libro" or the "credit union") is incorporated under the Credit Unions and Caisses Populaires Act (Ontario) (the "Act") in Canada, is a member of Central 1 Credit Union ("Central 1") and the activities of the credit union are regulated by the Financial Services Regulatory Authority of Ontario ("FSRA").
 The corporate office is located at 217 York Street in London, Ontario.

 The credit union is primarily involved in providing a full range of retail, commercial and agricultural financial services to its Member/Owners in southwestern Ontario.
-The credit union has 36 locations across southwestern Ontario.

 2) BASIS OF PREPARATION

 [a] Statement of compliance